Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 return fused_results

-Hybrid RRF achieves Recall@100 of 0.842 and NDCG@10 of 0.628 β€” outperforming both BM25 (0.585) and Dense (0.611) individually.
+Hybrid RRF gets to Recall@100 of 0.842 and NDCG@10 of 0.628 — beating both BM25 (0.585) and Dense (0.611) on their own.
 Documents only need to rank well in one method to survive fusion.

-The fundamental difference is in the attention matrix.
+The real difference is in the attention matrix.
 In a bi-encoder, attention is block-diagonal: query tokens only attend to other query tokens, and document tokens only attend to other document tokens.
-The two representations never interact at the token level β€” they meet only at the very end through a dot product.
-A cross-encoder computes the full attention matrix, where every query token attends to every document token (and vice versa).
-This cross-attention is what enables deep token-level interaction.
+The two representations never meet at the token level — they only intersect at the end through a dot product.
+A cross-encoder computes the full attention matrix, where every query token attends to every document token and vice versa.
+That cross-attention is what unlocks deep token-level interaction.

-Consider why this matters in practice.
-In a bi-encoder, the query "apple" produces the same embedding every time β€” it is encoded independently, before any document is seen.
-A cross-encoder sees query and document simultaneously, resolving ambiguity in context.
-But the advantages go well beyond polysemy:
+In a bi-encoder, the query "apple" produces the same embedding every time.
+It's encoded independently, before any document is seen.
+A cross-encoder sees query and document simultaneously, so it can resolve ambiguity in context.
+The advantages go well beyond polysemy:

-• Negation: A query for "headphones that are not wireless" β€” bi-encoder embeddings for "not wireless" are nearly identical to "wireless" because the negation barely shifts the mean-pooled vector.
+- Negation: a query for "headphones that are not wireless" — bi-encoder embeddings for "not wireless" are nearly identical to "wireless" because the negation barely shifts the mean-pooled vector.
 A cross-encoder sees the "not" token directly attending to "wireless" and correctly scores wired headphones higher.

-• Qualification: A query for "laptop under $500" β€” the price constraint modifies relevance.
-A cross-encoder can attend from "$500" to the price mentioned in the product description and assess whether the constraint is satisfied.
+- Qualification: a query for "laptop under $500" — the price constraint modifies relevance.
+A cross-encoder can attend from "$500" to the price mentioned in the product description and check whether the constraint is satisfied.

 Cross-encoder training is conceptually simpler than bi-encoder training.
-The model receives (query, document, relevance_label) triples and learns to predict the label through straightforward supervised learning β€” no contrastive loss needed.
+The model receives (query, document, relevance_label) triples and learns to predict the label through plain supervised learning — no contrastive loss needed.

 # Cross-encoder training data format